thiagocapuano/waves-documentation/en/blockchain/token/non-fungible-token.md

 ## Issue of non-fungible tokens

-The issue of a single non-fungible token is made by an issue transaction; for such a transaction, the value of the "Amount" field is one, and the "Number of decimal places" field is zero.
+The issue of a single non-fungible token is made by an issue transaction; for such a transaction, the value of the "Amount" field equals 1, and the values of the fields "Number of decimal places" and "Reissue flag" equal 0.

+To issue NFTs you can also use the [waves-games](https://www.npmjs.com/package/@waves/waves-games) npm package.

 The fee for the issue of a single NFT is 0.001 [WAVES](/blockchain/token/waves.md).

-For a one-time issue of a large number of NFTs, you can use the [waves-games](https://www.npmjs.com/package/@waves/waves-games) npm package.